srimarrivada/Redis-Commands/README.md

   ```
   LPUSH key value1 value2
   ```
-  For example, use the below command to add elements to `colors` list at the start:
+  For example, use the below command to add elements to `colors` list at the beginning:
   ```
   lpush colors Red Blue Green
   ```